-Appendix 1 - Disciplinary Rules
+Appendix 1 Disciplinary rules

-1. Policy statement
+1 Policy statement

-- 1.1 The aim of the Disciplinary Rules and Disciplinary Procedure is to set out the standards of conduct expected of all staff and to provide a framework within which the Headteacher and Senior Management Teams can work with staff to maintain those standards and encourage improvement where necessary. - 1.2 If any employee is in any doubt as to their responsibilities or the standards of conduct expected they should speak to their line manager or a member of the HR Department.
+- 1.1 The aim of the Disciplinary Rules and Disciplinary Procedure is to set out the standards of conduct expected of all staff and to provide a framework within which the Head Teacher and line managers can work with staff to maintain those standards and encourage improvement where necessary. - 1.2 If any employee is in any doubt as to their responsibilities or the standards of conduct expected they should speak to their line manager or a member of Human Resources.

-2. Rules of conduct
+2 Rules of conduct

-- 2.1 While working for the Trust you should at all times maintain professional and responsible standards of conduct.
-In particular you should: - 2.1.1 observe the terms and conditions of your contract, particularly with regard to: - a.
-Hours of work; - b.
-Confidentiality; - 2.1.2 ensure that you understand and follow the Trust's Code of Conduct; - 2.1.3 observe all of the Trust's policies, procedures and regulations which are included on the intranet or notified to you from time to time by means of notice boards, Microsoft Teams, e-mail, the intranet or otherwise; - take reasonable care in respect of the health and safety of colleagues, pupils and third parties and comply with the Trust's Health and Safety Policy; - 2.1.5 comply with all reasonable instructions given by the Headteacher and Senior Leadership Team; and - 2.1.6 act at all times in good faith and in the best interests of the Trust and those of our pupils and staff. - 2.1.7 ensure that you never behave in a way, either inside or outside of work, that indicates you may pose a risk of harm to children/not be suitable to work with children. - 2.2 Failure to maintain satisfactory standards of conduct may result in action being taken under the Disciplinary Procedure.
+- 2.1 While working for Trust you should at all times maintain professional and responsible standards of conduct.
+In particular you should: - 2.1.1 observe the terms and conditions of your contract, particularly with regard to: - (a) hours of work; - (b) confidentiality; - 2.1.2 ensure that you understand and follow our Code of Conduct; - 2.1.3 observe all of the Trust's policies, procedures and regulations which are included in the Staff shared TEAMS area or notified to you from time to time by means of notice boards, e-mail, the intranet or otherwise; - 2.1.4 take reasonable care in respect of the health and safety of colleagues, pupils and third parties and comply with our Health and Safety Policy; - 2.1.5 comply with all reasonable instructions given by the Head Teacher and managers; and - 2.1.6 act at all times in good faith and in the best interests of the Trust and those of our pupils and staff. - 2.1.7 ensure that you never behave in a way, either inside or outside of work, that indicates you may pose a risk of harm to children/not be suitable to work with children - 2.2 Failure to maintain satisfactory standards of conduct may result in action being taken under the Disciplinary Procedure.

-3. Misconduct
+3 Misconduct

-- 3.1 The following are examples of matters that will normally be regarded as misconduct and will be dealt with under the Disciplinary Procedure: - 3.1.1 Minor breaches of the Trust's policies, including the Sickness Absence Policy, ICT Internet Email and Social Media Policy and Health and Safety Policy - 3.1.2 Minor breaches of an employee's contract of employment; - 3.1.3 Damage to, or unauthorised use of, the Trust's property; - 3.1.4 Poor timekeeping or time wasting; - 3.1.5 Unauthorised absence from work; - 3.1.6 Refusal to follow instructions; - 3.1.7 Excessive use of the Trust's telephones, email, internet or other property usage for personal reasons;
+- 3.1 The following are examples of matters that will normally be regarded as misconduct and will be dealt with under the Disciplinary Procedure: - 3.1.1 Minor breaches of the Trust's policies including the Sickness Absence Policy, ICT Internet Email and Social Media Policy, and Health and Safety Policy; - 3.1.2 Minor breaches of an employee's contract of employment;

-- 3.1.8 Inappropriate or other offensive behaviour, including using obscene language, victimisation or harassment of other members of staff; - 3.1.9 Negligence in the performance of duties; - 3.1.10 Smoking in no-smoking areas, which applies to anything that can be smoked and includes, but is not limited to, cigarettes, electronic cigarettes, pipes (including water pipes such as shisha and hookah pipes), cigars and herbal cigarettes; or - 3.1.11 Poor attendance. - 3.2 This list is intended as a guide and is not exhaustive.
+- 3.1.3 Damage to, or unauthorised use of, the Trust's property; - 3.1.4 Poor timekeeping or time wasting; - 3.1.5 Unauthorised absence from work; - 3.1.6 Refusal to follow instructions; - 3.1.7 Excessive use of the Trust's telephones, email or internet usage for personal reasons; - 3.1.8 Inappropriate or other offensive behaviour, including using obscene language; - 3.1.9 Negligence in the performance of duties. - 3.1.10 Smoking in no-smoking areas, which applies to anything that can be smoked and includes, but is not limited to, cigarettes, electronic cigarettes, pipes (including water pipes such as shisha and hookah pipes), cigars, herbal cigarettes and vapes; or - 3.1.11 Poor attendance - 3.2 This list is intended as a guide and is not exhaustive.

-4. Gross misconduct
+4 Gross misconduct